 band and corner bead.

-features EMSEAL’s patented microsphere-modified
+features EMSEAL’s microsphere-modified

 acrylic impregnation infused into a cellular foam base material and is

 coated with a high-grade silicone coating that has been tested for

 durability under continuous immersion in chlorinated, saline, potable, and

 certain effluent concentrated water.